 Reflexology dates back to Ancient China 5000BC and Ancient Egypt 2500BC.

-It became known to the West in 1913 when Dr. William Fitzgerald introduced ‘zone therapy’ to the western world.
+It became known in the West in 1913 when Dr. William Fitzgerald introduced ‘zone therapy’ to the western world.
 Dr Fitzgerald divided the body into 10 equal zones running from head to toe.
 He then applied pressure on the tips of the toes or fingers and a corresponding part of the body through the zones would be anaesthetised.
-He would use this technique to carry out minor surgery although this practise was very controversial at the time.
+He would use this technique to carry out minor surgery although this practice was very controversial at the time.

-Eunice Ingham became the pioneer of reflexology as we know it today.
-From the 1930’s Eunice travelled around America for 30 years teaching medical and later non medical practitioners.
-Eunice wrote two reflexology classic books “Stories the Feet Can Tell” (1938) and “Stories the Feet Have Told” (1951).
+Eunice Ingham became the pioneer of reflexology, as we know it today.
+From the 1930’s Eunice travelled around America for 30 years teaching medical and later non-medical practitioners.
+Eunice wrote two reflexology classic books, “Stories the Feet Can Tell” (1938) and “Stories the Feet Have Told” (1951).